foldda/rda/README.md

 Another feature of RDA is it allows mixed contents which is useful for maintaining version compatibility between a sender and a receiver.
 Because RDA's recursive storage allows storing an RDA inside another RDA, multiple versions (or different formats) of the data can be transported "side-by-side" (as child RDAs) in an RDA container, and the receiver can pick its preferred version or format to use.
 If required, XML/JSON data can be stored inside an RDA container without any convertion because after all XML/JSON documents are just strings.

-Indeed, being able to send multiple copies of _any data_ side-by-side in a container can be interestingly useful: like sending XML data together with its DTD, or sending a digital document paired with its digital signature or public key, or, in distributed computing, constructing a computing "workload" that contains some data and an executable script for a generic data-processing unit to execute.
+Indeed, being able to send multiple copies of _any data_ side-by-side in a container can have some inspiring uses: like sending XML data together with its DTD, or sending a digital document paired with its digital signature or public key, or, in distributed computing, constructing a computing "workload" that contains some data and an executable script for a generic data-processing unit to execute.

 Also, thanks to its simple and efficient delimiter-based encoding, an RDA container is much more compact than an XML or JSON container for encoding the same content, and it is much easier to parse.
 RDA encoding is also more robust and resilient to data corruption, as it has no reserved keyword or character meaning it allows any character to be part of the data content.
 In contrast, for example, in XML the line-feed character in data has to be encoded as "\&\#xA;", otherwise it will cause corruption.